The Art & Science of Thriving Students

 Current Events in Education Podcast

 Many individuals are tired and exhausted of the challenges of the current education system.
 This is not to blame teachers, administrators or students.
 In fact, there is no one to blame.
 The system has been this way for so long that it is challenging to turn around something so large.
 But it is possible and it’s going to happen.
 Join us for a frank discussion about the current events in education and how we can perceive these events in a new light so we can begin to believe, say and do things differently.
-Join us live or recorded.
+You can actually join this podcast as a participant or listen to us live or recorded on YouTube on Empowerment Education Revolution.

 Level 1 Adventure

-Check out our short research briefs that summarize evidence-based students and other articles for your quick reading pleasure.
-We have done all the hard work for you.
+SIMPLY EMPOWERED RESEARCH BRIEFS: Check out our research briefs that summarize evidence-based studies and articles that show the new-paradigm of education in action.
+Our college interns and other research staff have summarized the research so you don’t have to.
 Read and learn the principles you can add to your classrooms, schools and life right away.

 All our programs and tools are based in evidence-based frameworks, theories and concepts that come from many learning domains, such as psychology, athletics, leadership, neuroscience, health and wellness, epigenetics, metaphysics, and many more.
-These briefs help educators simplify the long, boring research articles into short applications you can use in your classroom and school.
-If you come across a research article that can be applied to the new-paradigm of education, please send it our way and we will write it up.
+These blogs support educators apply new-paradigm, useful info to their classrooms, schools and life.
+If you have your own research or personal story that support this movement, please send them our way and we will write it up.

 Level 2 Adventure